 At a time when events in the Hamas-Israel war and our different responses pull some in our communities in opposite and conflicting directions, it is especially important that we all are aware of and support this ongoing united interfaith leadership initiative for peace.

 Facing today’s challenges in peacemaking, we need to remember a basic principle of cooperation that unites Jews, Christians and Muslims in this interreligious peace initiative.

 "Recognizing and appreciating the deep, precious bonds many of us have with different sides of this conflict and how these bonds sometimes cause us to have different and conflicting viewpoints, we believe our areas of agreement are more important than our disagreements, and we commit ourselves to work together conscientiously and sensitively to emphasize our common agenda for peace."

-E-Mail NILI's February 28 letter with list of endorsers to your Senators and Representative with a personal note from you.
+E-Mail NILI's statement welcoming the ceasefire, with list of endorsers to your Senators and Representative with a personal note from you.

 |To send messages to your Members of Congress, see their e-mail addresses and telephone numbers at: Senators and Representatives.|

 |Contact President Obama via email or phone: 202-456-1111.||Contact Secretary of State Kerry via email or phone: 202-647-4000.|

 Highlights of our Efforts